Zero-Tang/NoirVisor/README.md

 ```
 rustup target add x86_64-unknown-uefi
 ```
+NoirVisor uses a simple python script to wrap the `ar` command called by `cc` crate.
+Therefore, you must install Python.

 To build NoirVisor for UEFI without optimization, run the following command in `build` directory:
 ```